z19828519/Hackathon-Summer-2021/README.md

     We  cannot provide support
     beyond the diagnostic output included on the scoreboard if an error is encountered in scoring your predictions.
-5. Interim scoring may employ forms of randomization (e.g. bootstrapping) to reduce the temptation to rely on the score board to tune the models.
-The final scores will use all the data. -->
+5. Interim scoring may employ forms of randomization (e.g. bootstrapping) from the test data set.
+The final scores will use all the data and not be randomized.
 4. Competition runs through 11:59 PM EDT 22-August-2021.
 The predictions each team has committed to their repository at that time will be used to determine their final score.
-3. Additional instructions will be forthcoming.
-Check this site before the start of the competition for further details.

 <!-- # Data

 *  Training data are [here](train_data/).
 These data include [the labels](train_data/severity_score_train.txt) that you need to predict
 *  Test data are [here](test_data/).
 Your predictions should be in the order of the `subject_id`s [listed here](prediction/prediction.csv) -- no join is performed on the `subject_id` column.
+-->

 # Data Description

--->
+The data are RNASeq data from various patients.
+The goals is to predict the patient's age at sampling from their RNAseq profile.

 # Prizes
 1. First place in each division: $300 + $75*(team size)